 Students submit electronic files to the Turnitin drop box.
 These files are housed on the Turnitin server and on the D2L server.
 The text in each student’s submission is compared to a large database of other students’ submissions that have been collected through Turnitin from many institutions and to textual material located on the web (for example, websites, electronic documents, and ejournals).
 Students’ submissions are added to a pool of Waterloo submissions as well, but not to the general Turnitin database; future Waterloo submissions are compared against this pool unless the drop box settings are modified to prevent this.
-Turnitin drop boxes can be configured so that only the instructor views the analysis of the submission (the “originality report”) or so that students can submit and see the analysis of their own work.
-To have Turnitin drop boxes in your course, you must contact the LEARN support team (email@example.com), who will adjust your course settings to make these drop boxes available.
+Turnitin drop boxes can be configured so that only the instructor views the analysis of the submission (the “similarlity report”) or so that students can submit and see the analysis of their own work.
+You may enable Turnitin in your LEARN dropboxes.
+Please see the University guidelines for using this tool.

-Turnitin creates an “originality report” for each submission
+Turnitin creates an “similarlity report” for each submission

 How can instructors use this tool most effectively in their course?